atropos-null/LS/py109/py109_studyguide.md

 ```

 **Copying**
 * `copy()`:  Creates a shallow copy of the list.
 Note that nested objects are not deeply copied, just referenced.
+Returns the shallow copy!

 **Other _built-in functions_ that work with lists**
 * `len(list)`: Returns the number of items in the list.